Everything You Need to Know About Surface Roots

 Surface roots can pose plenty of risks and can ruin the visual experience of a yard with trees.
 You want the trees in your yard to be healthy and look great, so what should you do about surface roots?
 Read below to learn about how surface roots are caused, and what you can do to keep them under wraps to let your trees flourish.

-What Causes Surface Roots
+What Causes Tree Roots to Surface

 There are a handful of reasons why your trees might have visible roots on the surface.
 Usually, it isn’t your fault.